 Caring for your dentures means following a specific set of instructions.
-Your dentist will go over everything you need to know for you to take good care of your dentures.
+Your Dentist in Victoria, TX will go over everything you need to know for you to take good care of your dentures.
 Here are some things that you should remember.

 - Start with fresh, clean hands.
 When you remove your dentures, you should first wash your hands thoroughly.
 This helps prevent any bacteria or food particles from getting on your dentures.

 - Put your dentures in warm water.
 Your dentures can be fragile and may crack or chip if they fall in a cold liquid.
 It’s best to put them in lukewarm water instead.

 - Brush your dentures every day.
 You should brush your dentures at least once a day.
 This is to remove any food particles that may be stuck on your dentures.
 Plus, brushing your dentures daily helps remove plaque, which is a cause of bad breath.

 - Use a denture brush.
 A denture brush is specially designed to clean dentures without causing damage.
 If a denture brush is not available, use a soft-bristled brush to clean your dentures.
 Avoid using a regular toothbrush, as it may damage your dentures.